Inzhenerka/docs.getdbt.tech/website/docs/docs/collaborate/query-page.md

 ## Prerequisites

-- Have a dbt Cloud [Team or Enterprise](https://www.getdbt.com/pricing) account.
+- Have a dbt Cloud [Enterprise](https://www.getdbt.com/pricing) account.
 - Available on all [tenant](/docs/cloud/about-cloud/tenancy) configurations.
 Single-tenant accounts should contact your account representative for setup.
 - Have a dbt Cloud [developer license](/docs/cloud/manage-access/seats-and-users) with access to the Query page.
 - Configured [developer credentials](/docs/cloud/dbt-cloud-ide/develop-in-the-cloud#get-started-with-the-cloud-ide)